Testing recipes

 # What is a test job?

-A test job is a job that's conducted in Workato's recipe testing environment or test mode.
-When you run a test job, Workato uses new trigger data from the trigger application to test the unskipped steps in your recipe.
+A test job is executed in Workato's recipe testing environment, known as Test mode.
+During a test job, Workato uses new trigger data from the trigger application to test the steps in your recipe that have not been skipped.

 Test mode picks up a single trigger event and proceeds through all unskipped actions in the recipe.
 When finished, the test job is logged in the recipe's job history, and its details will be available for your review.